Illinois OT License, CEU Requirements, & Discounts!

 11) Credit shall not be given for courses taken in Illinois from unapproved sponsors.

-Ok, now that you know your requirements, it is time to start earning those CEUs!
-There are of course a lot of options out there, but we hope you consider checking out the courses offered by OT Potential.
+Okay, now that you know your requirements, it is time to start earning those CEUs!
+There are, of course, a lot of options out there—but we hope you consider checking out the courses offered by OT Potential.

-Do OT Potential courses count toward the continuing education required to renew my license?
+Do OT Potential courses count toward the continuing education units required to renew my license?

 Yes!
-You can earn your continuing education hours through OT Potential, as outlined above!
+You can earn 21 of your continuing education hours through OT Potential, but you will still need to complete the other three required topics through places like ILOTA!

 Where can Illinois OT professionals get the best deals on CEUs?

-At OT Potential, our courses are all built around helping you get new evidence into practice.
+At OT Potential, all of our courses are built around helping you get new evidence into practice.

-But, what good is evidence-based practice, if you are not reimbursed appropriately for it?
-Our local associations do SUCH important advocacy work, when it comes to reimbursement and scope of practice.
+But, what good is evidence-based practice if you are not reimbursed appropriately for it?
+Our local associations do SUCH important advocacy work to protect our reimbursements and scope of practice.
 That’s why we’ve made it part of our mission to support these associations.

-So, we have this win-win proposition for you.
-Join OT Potential using the promo code “Illinois” to receive a 15% discount—and we’ll donate 15% of your order to ILOTA.
+So, we have a win-win proposition for you.
+Join OT Potential using the promo code “Illinois” to receive a 15% discount—and we’ll donate 15% of your total to ILOTA.

 🎉 Donation amount to ILOTA = $12.62

-And, the best part is if you decide to renew, it will be at your discounted price.
+The best part?
+Whenever you renew your OT Potential membership, it will be at your discounted price.
 AND, we’ll make another donation to ILOTA.

 ILOTA - Illinois Occupational Therapy Association

-(If OT Potential is not right for you, I am also a long-time fan of MedBridge, and through OT Potential, you can snag a MedBridge Promo Code for 40% off.)
+(If OT Potential is not right for you, I am also a long-time fan of Medbridge.
+I even offer a Medbridge Promo Code for 40% off right here.)

 Conclusion

-As you can tell, I am a continuing education nerd 🤓, so if you have any other questions about continuing education and your Illinois OT license renewal, just ask me the comments!
+As you can tell, I am a continuing education nerd 🤓, so if you have any other questions about continuing education or your Illinois OT license renewal, just ask me the comments!

 Leave a Reply